 Outdoor play opportunities provide the perfect environment for the physical, social and emotional development of young people.
 However, not all play areas offer the equipment that allows disabled children to benefit from the same experience.
 Inclusive play areas bridge the gap between exclusion and inclusion for disabled children, giving them an equal opportunity to experience and learn from activities.
 An inclusive play area mustn't entirely focus on equipment for disabled children as there should be provisions for everyone.
-For example, the below graph depicts how introducing inclusive equipment creates the area of 'inclusive play', the point at which all children are learning together.

 Inclusive play is not solely beneficial for disabled children through the opportunities it presents them to develop.
 It also helps to instil children at an early age with a positive attitude towards people with disability.
 Given that the play takes place in a social setting, it gives all children the chance to learn from one another and promote 'inclusion culture'.